Tomi's Christmas Surprise: A Stoma Bag Adventure

 bagr

 Maybe Tomi didn't like your Christmas present to him.
-LOL Sorry to sound dumb but I'm a newbie, what is Comfizz wrap?
+LOL Sorry to sound dumb, but I'm a newbie.
+What is Comfizz wrap?
 You're not plugging off the vent with it, are you?

-But anyways, Merry Christmas Mike.
+But anyway, Merry Christmas, Mike.

 Gray Logo for MeetAnOstoMate